ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/automatic-persisted-queries.md

 }
 ```

-1. Stop your GraphQL server.
+6. Stop your GraphQL server.

-1. Start your GraphQL server again.
+7. Start your GraphQL server again.

 ```bash
 dotnet run
 ```

-1. let us execute the optimized query to see if our query was correctly stored on our Redis cache.
+8. Let us execute the optimized query to see if our query was correctly stored on our Redis cache.

 **Request**